SkyEye-FAST/key_language_pack/README_en.md

 ----

-This project provides a resource pack that replaces content of Minecraft: Java Edition language files with translation keys.
+This project provides a resource pack replacing the content of Minecraft: Java Edition language files with translation keys.

-It is recommended to use this resource pack alongside the mods [Language Reload](https://modrinth.com/mod/language-reload) and [Untranslated Items](https://www.curseforge.com/minecraft/mc-mods/untranslated-items).
+It is recommended to use this resource pack with the mods [Language Reload](https://modrinth.com/mod/language-reload) and [Untranslated Items](https://www.curseforge.com/minecraft/mc-mods/untranslated-items).

 ## Description